alizeeeupherte/Alizee-s-portfolio/README.md

 ### Interior design

-I had the opportunity to decorate a Haussmannian flat in Paris.
-Clic here to discover my [Interior Design](https://alizeeeupherte.github.io/Interior-design-/) work.
+What to find in an Haussmannian flat, Paris.
+Clic here to discover my [Interior Design](https://alizeeeupherte.github.io/Interior-design-/) spirit for this special place.

-Once upon a time in [London](https://alizeeeupherte.github.io/London/) where I decorate an apartment ...
+Once upon a time in [London](https://alizeeeupherte.github.io/London/) where I played with furniture.

 A cozy apartment where it's hot all year round: [Barcelona](https://alizeeeupherte.github.io/Barcelona/).